-EU Aid is a programme financed by the European Union that puts volunteers in contact with organisations that operate in humanitarian action projects in communities affected by disasters, both natural and man-made.
-This programme can be a first step to start working in the humanitarian field and aims to ensure that the basic needs of local people are met.
+The EU Aid was a program funded by the European Union that connected volunteers with organisations, enabling them to contribute to humanitarian projects in communities affected by disasters.
+As of 2022, this program became part of the European Solidarity Corps.
+This initiative can serve as a first step for individuals looking to work in the humanitarian field, with the goal of ensuring that the basic needs of local populations are met.

-EU Aid volunteer projects are carried out outside the European Union, in countries where there is a need to support local communities, however volunteers are not sent to missions in countries or regions where there are armed conflicts.
-Some examples of countries where there have already been volunteer projects are the following: Colombia, Philippines, Senegal, South Africa, Lebanon, India, Georgia, among many others.
+Volunteering projects in humanitarian aid are carried out outside the European Union, in countries where there is a need to support local communities.
+However, it is important to note that volunteers are not sent on missions to countries or regions with armed conflicts.
+Some examples of countries where volunteering projects have already taken place include Colombia, the Philippines, Senegal, South Africa, Lebanon, India, Georgia, among many others.

 Volunteers benefit from supplementary insurance covering various contingencies.
 They have access to a variety of support services, including linguistic support and training.
 Basic costs, such as travel to and from the project, accommodation, and meals, will be covered.
 Additionally, they will receive a small allowance for personal expenses.
 In the case of specific needs, such as a disability, these costs may also be covered.